telefonicaid/fiware-glancesync/README.rst

 How it works
 ------------

-First glancesync gets a list of the images in the master region.
+First GlanceSync gets a list of the images in the master region.
 Then runs the algorithm with each specified region (or all the regions registered in the same keystone server than the master region, if not specified).
-If an error occurs within a region synchronisation, glancesync does not run more operations in that region and jumps to the next one.
+If an error occurs within a region synchronisation, GlanceSync does not run more operations in that region and jumps to the next one.

 For each region, GlanceSync starts getting a list of its images.
 Then